-All tanks and all armoured vehicles and most spares thereto are liable to a license procedure by the Czech Ministry of Industry and Trade.
-The whole procedure should not exceed duration of 9 weeks for the EU countries and 12 weeks for non-EU member states.
+All tanks and all armoured vehicles and most spares thereto are liable to a licensing procedure by the Czech Ministry of Industry and Trade.
+The whole procedure should not exceed a duration of 9 weeks for the EU countries and 12 weeks for non-EU member states.
 The costs of the export procedure are included in the pricing of the vehicle.

-If the equipment is to be exported to a EU member state, no documents are required for the export licence.
+If the equipment is to be exported to an EU member state, no documents are required for the export licence.
 Please note, that you may still be asked to obtain a licence to possess the equipment in your country of residence.

 An International Import Certificate (IIC) certified by the End-User Government document or its equivalent will be required.
 Please note that, as most of the goods pass through Germany, a German transit permit shall be required for certain goods.

 Import Permit.
 An ATF Firearms and Explosives Division Permit is required for any import.
 The form is to be downloaded here.